Roshini1505/Waitlist-app/README.md

 1. **Deploy the backend:**

-   -Use Heroku or another service of your choice.
+   - Use Heroku or another service of your choice.

-   -Set up environment variables on the deployment platform.
+   - Set up environment variables on the deployment platform.

 2. **Deploy the frontend:**

-   -You can deploy the React frontend using Netlify or Vercel.
+   - You can deploy the React frontend using Netlify or Vercel.

 **Notes:**